 Responses to the Most Popular Objections to Attending Christendom

-RESPONSE #1: Christendom College has been helping its students achieve their goals and dreams for 40 years.
+RESPONSE #1: Christendom College has been helping its students achieve their goals and dreams for 45 years.
 Yes, it is smaller, but its success often lies in the fact that the faculty and staff can have many more personal relationships with the students.
 The more people can be known by name, the better the chances of helping them to achieve success – both on campus and post-graduation.
 Christendom’s education gives students the soft skills they need to excel beyond their peers (communication and analytical skills).
-Christendom offers a robust career development program which includes resume and cover letter writing courses, instruction on dining etiquette, introduction to the college’s vast alumni and friends network, and a very good alumni mentoring program.
+Christendom offers a robust career development program that includes resume and cover letter writing courses, instruction on dining etiquette, an introduction to the college’s vast alumni and friends network, and a very good alumni mentoring program.
 Students are well prepared to enter graduate school, and the college even helps with the cost to take an online prep course and the test fee itself.
 Many students have the opportunity to take on internships in the DC area over the summer, and through on-campus work and volunteer positions, students are able to improve their resumes and build confidence in their work and leadership abilities.
-There are many colleges who are unknown to many people.
+There are many colleges that are unknown to many people.
 Unless someone goes to an Ivy League or well-known state school, the fact that nobody has heard the name of the college does not take away from a person’s ability to get an interview and land a great job.
 Christendom has its alumni statistics as proof that, in spite of the fact that many have never heard of it, they can get great jobs and work their way up the ladder of success.
 The bottom line is that earning a degree from Christendom in the liberal arts will expand your mind in such a powerful way that you will be able to master any subject matter or vocation with ease and success.
 It’s a proven formula for success and has been going on for centuries.
 Christendom’s education is time-tested and rigorous, and is the best preparation for life.

 OBJECTION #2: “You cannot get a job with a liberal arts degree.
 Period.
 Everything is about STEM nowadays.
 English, philosophy, and history majors cannot succeed and will end up in the unemployment lines.
 Spending that much money to get a useless education is just plain stupid.”